SaurabhJawanjal/testrepo/README.md

 # editing the file

-Ots the markdown file in this repository
+Its the markdown file in this repository